SkyBulk/ViperVenom/README.md

 <img src="https://revise7.com/wp-content/uploads/2021/07/Logo2.svg" width="400">

-# Ghidra Software Reverse Engineering Framework
+# ViperVenom Spyware Tool for Pentesters

 Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency][nsa] Research Directorate.
 This framework includes a suite of